 Currently, we do not have any existing borrowing capacity or other credit facilities in place to raise significant amounts of capital if such a need arises.

 Contractual Obligations and Commitments

-Under certain agreements, we are required to make payments based on sales levels of certain products or if specific development milestones are achieved.
+Under certain agreements, we are required to make royalty payments based on sales levels of certain products.